Best Restaurants in Seattle

 This Filipino lunch-counter is Pike Place Market’s best-kept secret, but since the prestigious James Beard Foundation has recently broken the silence by giving Oriental Mart the “America’s Classics Award,” we think it’s okay to let you in on the fun.

-The dedicated Apostal family has been operating this kitchenette since 1980 and has built up a reputation as the go-to spot for Pike Place Market’s vendors, employees, and insiders.
+The dedicated Apostal family has been operating this kitchenette since 1980.
+They built up a reputation as the go-to spot for Pike Place Market’s vendors, employees, and insiders.
 Oriental Mart’s self-taught chef, Auntie Leila, serves up a rotating menu of hearty mains like salmon tamarind soup and bangus (fried milkfish).

 If you’re new to Filipino food and don’t know where to start, ask Auntie Leila for the “Can You Trust Me” plate.
-This combination platter earns you samples from everything on that day’s menu — a happy chaos that often includes Leila’s pancit fried noodles, longanisa sausage, and delightful adobo.
+This combination platter earns you samples from everything on that day’s menu.
+This is a happy chaos that often includes Leila’s pancit fried noodles, longanisa sausage, and delightful adobo.